-At year-end, the Company also had a total of 19 BTC held through Blockfills, a financial company that acts as a market maker and aggregator of crypto currency prices.
+At March 31, 2021, the Company also had a total of 20 BTC held through Blockfills, a financial company that acts as a market maker and aggregator of crypto currency prices.
 Blockfills safely and securely custodies deposited crypto assets through industry leading third-party hot wallet or cold storage providers.
 Blockfills is not a Canadian financial institution or foreign equivalent.
 The Company is not aware of anything with regards to Blockfill's operations that would adversely affect the Company's ability to obtain an unqualified audit opinion on its audited financial statements.

 In April 2021, the Company transferred all of its coin previously held by Blockfills into a cold storage wallet.
-In total, as of April 30, 2021, Digihost has approximately 195 coins held in a number of cold storage wallets.
+In total, as of the date of this MD&A, Digihost has approximately 145 coins held in a number of cold storage wallets.

 During April 2021, the Company was approved for an account with Gemini Trust Company, LLC (Gemini).
 Gemini is a digital currency exchange and custodian that allows customers to buy, sell, and store its digital assets.
-As of April 30, 2021, the Company has holdings of approximately 24 coins in its Gemini account.
+As of the date of this MD&A, the Company has holdings of approximately 14 BTC and 564 ETH coins in its Gemini account.